Explanations » B1+ Grammar Explanations » Past modal verbs of deduction

 Could/might/may have done

-We use might/may have + past participle to say that it’s possible that something was true or happened in the past.
+We can also use could/might/may have + past participle to say that it’s possible that something was true or happened in the past.

 • It’s been three days.
 They might/may have finished painting the house by now.